sengelha/d3-latency-heatmap/README.md

 ### d3.latencyHeatmap()

 Creates a new latency heatmap chart which may later be rendered into a container.
-Returns a *chart* object.
+Returns a *latencyHeatmap* object.

 The typical pattern that the chart is rendered is by:
 1. Selecting the container (e.g. a `div`) into which the chart will be rendered